-Legal Reference: I.C. § 33-601 Real and Personal Property - Acquisition, Use or

-Disposal of the Same.
+Legal Reference: I.C. § 33-601 Real and Personal Property - Acquisition, Use or Disposal of the Same.

-Promulgated on: January 9, 2008
+Promulgated on: January 9, 2008 Revised on: September 11, 2024

 Curricular Materials

 The term "curricular materials" is defined as "textbook, instructional media, including software, audio/visual media and internet resources."
 Internet resources are subject to the District's Network Usage Agreement.